 Many businesses believe cutting budget means cutting opportunity.
-But with strategy, creativity, and the right agency partner, even a lean budget can deliver strong returns.
-Below are ideas and actions that make every dollar count — especially with support from a partner who knows how to maximize resources.
+However, with strategy, creativity, and the right agency partner, even a lean budget can deliver strong returns.
+To help you get started, below are ideas and actions that make every dollar count — especially with support from a partner who knows how to maximize resources.

 Key Strategies for Maximizing Impact on a Tight Budget